 My Profession – The Game is the English translation of the last of several books written by legendary Russian volleyball coach Vyacheslav Platonov.
 He led the dominant USSR teams during the late 1970s and first half of the 1980s.
 He left the team after the 1985 World Championships, but returned in 1990 to lead them to another World Championship in 1991.
 Mark Lebedew of At Home on the Court was part of the book project (his father did the translation).
-It’s currently available in both ePub and print versions.
+Along with the Kindle version, it’s also available in both ePub and print versions.
 I read it via the former on my iPad.

 This book is a blend of theory and practice.
 You won’t find any drills or anything like that.
 This is Platonov sharing is views on things like handling teams and players, training, game strategy, and the like.
 The one place where he gets into a quite technical discussion is in the area of blocking.
 That is a chapter unto itself.

 As with any coach sharing their personal opinions, there are things you will probably disagree with.
-And of course the book was written before recent developments in the game (though Platonov predicted some of them in the book).
+And of course Platonov wrote the book before recent developments in the game (though Platonov predicted some of them in the book).
 That means certain aspects are out of date.
 Still, it’s always worth hearing the thoughts of someone who had as much success as he did.